Mind, Culture, and Activity Homepage

 November 5th, 2007: Development

-A recent discussion between LCHC in San Diego and the Center for Activity Research in Helsinki is now available for viewing online.
+A discussion between LCHC in San Diego and the Center for Activity Research in Helsinki is available for viewing online.
 In addition, there are the powerpoint files used by the various presenters (Mike Cole, Pentti Hakarainnen, and Yrjo Engestrom).
 These discussions should be followed up on the XMCA mailing-list.

 MCA Journal: